 – I will Mr. Glenworth; and I thank you for this in her name.

 – How is Linda?
 How are the kids?
-I believe Stephen is in his last year at the College, if I am not mistaken?
-And Sophie has two or three more years to go, right?
+I believe Jerome is in his last year at the College, if I am not mistaken?
+And Anne-Marie has two or three more years to go, right?

 – Linda is very busy with the school.
 She is the Principal now of the school – not sure if you knew.